Diaper Rash: Causes, Symptoms, & Relief for Your Baby

 Yeast (Fungus) Infection

-Another common type of diaper rash is a yeast infection, resulting from an overgrowth of fungus located in the digestive tract.
-If you’re wondering, “Can antibiotics cause diaper rash?” it’s important to note that a yeast infection can sometimes develop after a baby has completed a course of antibiotics, or if a breastfeeding mother has taken antibiotics.
-Antibiotics can kill both good and bad bacteria, leading to a yeast infection or diarrhea, which irritates the diapered area.
+Another common type is a yeast infection diaper rash, also known as diaper candidiasis, resulting from an overgrowth of fungus located in the digestive tract.
+If you’re wondering, “Can antibiotics cause diaper rash?”
+Yes, a yeast infection can sometimes develop after your baby finishes a course of antibiotics, or if you’re breastfeeding and taking antibiotics.
+Antibiotics can kill both good and bad bacteria, leading to a yeast infection or diarrhea, which, in turn, irritates the diaper area.

 Bacterial Infection

 Although cases are rare, diaper rash can be caused by a bacterial infection called impetigo, which is typically caused by either Staph or strep bacteria.
-This can lead to diaper rash or make an existing diaper rash worse.
+This can lead to a bacterial diaper rash or worsen an existing rash.

 Allergens